Where are you from?

 Who inspired you?

 My mom greatly inspired me, as well as several JPL mentor/tutors I met while in high school.
 I am so grateful to all of them.
 Upon graduation, I asked one of the tutors what I could do to repay him and he said, "Do the same thing for someone else."
 I really took it to heart and have been very involved in the community ever since.

-What is a Spacecraft Thermal Engineer?
+What is a Senior Thermal Systems Engineer?